exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 <!-- <span style="color:red">some text</span> -->
 <!-- <span style="color:var(--palette-stroke-warning)">some text</span>. -->

+The theory sim we currently recommend was made by XLII, and can be [accessed here](https://theory-simulator.tredec.repl.co/).

 ### Theory 1: Recurrence Relations

 T1 is one of the theories that benefit the most from active strategies.
 T1SolarXLII improves slightly on T1AI.